ISISComputingGroup/ibex_developers_manual/Java-11-migration-notes.md

 The following are some rough notes from a trial migration of IBEX to java 10.

-# Java 9 module system
+### Java 9 module system

 In Java versions >9, there is a new module system.
 Certain packages are now not visible by default.
 This can cause errors in various areas of the GUI.
+Generally the solution is to supply an explicit dependency (via the target platform and appropriate `MANIFEST.MF` files) for the appropriate API.

 ### The `--add-modules` and `--add-opens` flags